OffchainLabs/genesis-file-generator/README.md

 Note: there are 2 addresses where this contract can be deployed to:

 - `0xA1dabEF33b3B82c7814B6D82A79e50F4AC44102B`: when using the safe singleton factory
-- `0x40a2accbd92bca938b02010e17a5b8929b49130d`: when using Arachnid's CREATE2
+- `0x40a2accbd92bca938b02010e17a5b8929b49130d`: when using Arachnid's CREATE2 proxy

 In this case, we'll use the canonical CREATE2 method, instead of Safe's factory

-#### How to verify the creation bytecode
+#### How to verify the creation bytecode and the target address

-Follow the build instructions of the repository and obtain the creation bytecode in the artifacts json file.
+Follow the building instructions of the repository and obtain the creation bytecode in the artifacts json file.

+The target address can be verified in the [Safe deployments](https://github.com/safe-global/safe-deployments?tab=readme-ov-file#deployments-overview) repository.

 ### SafeSingletonFactory v1.0.43